 This means, when pierced with a fork it should meet with no resistance.
 This is an easy way to tell if the insides are cooked without splitting open the potato.
 That way, if it’s not quite ready you can continue cooking a little while longer.

 Russet potato skin is perfectly edible and incredibly delicious when crispy and seasoned!
-You can also scoop out the flesh of the potato and discard the skin if preferred.
+You can also scoop out the flesh of the potato and discard the skin , although I prefer to use them for potato skins.
 Just be sure to scrub it clean before you bake it if you will be eating it.

 Absolutely!
 Sweet potatoes overall don’t take as long as regular russets do to cook through, however it would depend on the size of the potato.
 After about 30 minutes, check on them.
 If they’re not fork-tender keep them in there a little longer.
-You could even dress them up and turn them into stuffed sweet potatoes.
+You could even dress them up and turn them into stuffed sweet potatoes or make sweet potato fries.
 So good!

 More Potato Side Dishes